DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 39 - 04.17.2025.md

 - Evening time.
 Next night.
 - Silva, the bartender.
 - We are the proprietors of **Monther's South**.
+- Elena and Kendra
+	- Kendra used to keep the girl's safe when Chuck was being a shithead.

 "The Hell Hound of Red Candle"